Guide to insuring homes at risk of flood damage

 Large number of businesses in the UK are run from the home, but not all of them will have considered the insurance implications of a catastrophic event like a flood.

 Don't assume that your home policy will cover you - check your terms and conditions, but it's unlikely that a domestic policy will offer protection, and you should consider dedicated business insurance products.

 Think also about ways to keep your business running through the upheaval of a flood.
 Could, for example, a mobile broadband package help you stay in touch and fulfil your customer's needs?

 Checking if a property is a flood risk

-To find out whether you live in an area at risk of flooding you can check the Environment Agency's Flood Map for England and Wales.†
+To find out whether you live in an area at risk of flooding in England, you can check using the government's online service.†